Online Safety Information

-Routine eye checks are carried out by the school nurse.
+Routine eye checks for children in Reception are carried out by the school vision screening team.

-Foundation Stage and Year 6 children are included in the National Data Collection for height and weight.
-These checks are carried out by the school nurse.
+Reception and Year 6 children are included in the National Data Collection for height and weight.
+These checks are carried out by the school nurse team.

 Please note that the children should not wear jewellery or earrings to school.
 Sleepers may be worn but all children wearing them must be capable of removing them for PE lessons.